-Gut Bacteria is Controlling Your Mood, Should You Fix It?
+Gut Bacteria May Be Controlling Your Mood, Should You Fix It?

-A force inside of all of us, unique to every individual, controls our body, emotions, and thoughts.
-It’s not our soul, mind, or free will; it’s the microbes living in and on our bodies, outnumbering our cells by tenfold.
-In fact, there are 100 trillion of them, and that gut bacteria can actually control our mood and behavior.
+A unique force inside of us controls our bodies, emotions, and thoughts.
+It’s not our soul, mind, or sense of free will; it’s the microbes living in and on our bodies, outnumbering our cells by tenfold.
+In fact, there are 100 trillion of them, and those inside our gut have been found to influence and control our mood and behavior.